islet-project/assets/readme.rst

 This release
 ------------

-This is the first public release of the TF-A Tests code.
-It provides a starting point for exercising some of the TF-A features on the Arm FVP and Juno platforms, porting the tests to new platforms, enhancing existing tests or implementing new ones.
+This release provides a starting point for exercising some of the TF-A features on the Arm FVP and Juno platforms, porting the tests to new platforms, enhancing existing tests or implementing new ones.

 Please note that this code is not mature yet and suffers from some stability issues.
 Refer to the known issues in the `change log`_ for more details.